skinny85/eol-blog/src/articles/2021/graal-truffle-tutorial-part-5-global-variables.md

   However, to implement that, I would have to introduce `undefined` as a value, and I don't want to do that just yet -- there's enough new stuff in this article already!
+  For that reason, I've made the initializer required for all variable declarations.
 * JavaScript hoists `var` definitions to the beginning of the block.
   For example, the following code: